kink3Ddesigns/Reddit-Inbox-Remake/README.md

 - Gmail-style list of messages with a preview of the message content
 - Threaded conversation view
-- Search by subject, sender, or message context
+- Search by subject, sender, or message content
 - Save messages to return to them later
 - Frequent contacts